 - If you’re offering a higher price, then you have to deliver an exceptional customer experience to provide value.

-- If you’re offering a low price, you need to have a process in place that consistently delivers value while also being profitable for you.
+- If you’re offering a low price, have a process in place that delivers value while also being profitable for you.

 Let’s look at the different strategies companies you already know have taken: